 One theme, five killer films.
 This week, it’s destination horror as we explore the highs and lows of travel and hope to cover some uncharted ground.

-Now that we’re in the throws of summer in the northern hemisphere, vacation plans are on everyone’s mind (or at least they would be under normal circumstances).
-As I think about all the jet setting I would usually be doing this time of year, I reminisce about all the horror stories that have influenced my traveling style.
-I tend to be a neurotic over-planner, thanks largely to movies like the ones I’ve listed here.
-I always do my best to structure my itinerary to avoid stumbling into any kidnapping, curse provoking, or human sacrifice situations.
+Now that school is almost out and we’ll soon be in the throws of summer in the northern hemisphere, vacation plans are on everyone’s mind.
+As I think about all the jet-setting to popular tourist attractions I’ve been fondly dreaming of — like an exotic foreign destination, such as Greece, Fiji, or a North Cyprus property in the stunning locale of the Mediterranean Sea — I reminisce about all the horror stories that have influenced my traveling style.
+I tend to be a neurotic over-planner, thanks primarily to movies like the ones I’ve listed here.
+I always do my best to structure my itinerary to avoid stumbling into any kidnapping, curse-provoking, or human sacrifice situations.
 Basically, if at any point it feels like I might be walking into a scene out of a horror movie, I consult my guidebook and quickly reroute.